DMCA Policy

 For general inquiries: [email protected]

-For DMCA notices only: [email protected]
+For DMCA notices and counter-notifications only: [email protected]

 This policy was written by humans who actually care about getting this right.
 We're not lawyers, and this isn't legal advice.
 If you have serious legal questions, please consult an attorney who specializes in intellectual property law.